 - ABoVE Timeline

 - The ABoVE Science Definition Team is currently preparing a concise experiment plan which will serve to guide NASA's solicitation for the ABoVE science team in 2014.
-The fourth face to face meeting will be in Lanham, Maryland February 2014.
+The fourth face to face meeting was held in Lanham, Maryland February 2014.

 - In July 2013 a team from the Carbon Cycle & Ecosystems Office travelled to Fairbanks, Toolik Lake and Barrow, Alaska evaluating existing site infrastructure and logistics support resources.
 Overview